Hormusjee Naorojee Mody

-Sir Hormusjee Naorojee Mody (12 October 1838 – 16 June 1911) was a successful Indian Parsi businessman in Hong Kong.
-He made Hong Kong his home for 50 years, during which he did much for the benefit of the colony and finally founded the University of Hong Kong.
+Sir Hormusjee Naorojee Mody (12 October 1838 – 16 June 1911) was an Indian Parsi businessman in Hong Kong.
+He lived in Hong Kong for 50 years, during which he worked for the colony and founded the University of Hong Kong.

 Biography

 He was born in Bombay and moved to Hong Kong around 1860.
 At the time there was a large community of Parsi merchants based in Hong Kong, including Dorabjee Naorojee Mithaiwala, who founded the Star Ferry and Jehangir Hormujee Ruttonjee who helped establish the Hong Kong Ruttonjee Sanatorium.

 Mody arrived in Hong Kong in 1858 with help from his uncle Jehangirjee Buxey.
 He spent his early days in the colony as an auctioneer of opium, then a legally respectable activity.

 After working at Bank of Hindustan, China and Japan and later Buxey and Company, Mody partnered with another Indian immigrant, Sir Catchick Paul Chater, to form the brokerage company Chater and Mody which enjoyed great success in the real estate/land business.
 Mody saw the potential of buying and developing land in Kowloon after it was ceded to the British in 1860.
 Both partners also participated in the great Praya Reclamation Scheme of 1887.

-Mody contributed towards founding of University of Hong Kong, Hong Kong Jockey Club and Kowloon Cricket Club.
+Mody contributed towards the founding of University of Hong Kong, Hong Kong Jockey Club and Kowloon Cricket Club.

 Family

-Sir Hormusjee Mody and his wife Maneckbai had five children, 4 boys and a girl.
+Sir Hormusjee Mody and his wife Maneckbai had five children, four sons and a daughter.